-1.3.4.3 Timing for implementation
+4.3 Timing for implementation

 Article 6(6) of the SOGL requires Elia to define a proposed timescale for implementation.
-The modifications presented in Section 3.1, 3.2. on and 3.3, mainly concerning the aFRR dimensioning presented in this version of the LFCBOAmethod, are planned to -enter in to force one weekon October 1, 2024 after the approval by CREG.
-In concrete, A parallel run for which the aFRR results will be published on daily basis, but without effect on the reserve dimensioning and balancing capacity to be procured on Tuesday July 19 procurement will be foreseen between July 1, 2024 and September 30, 2024.
-Until October 1, 2024 the aFRR dimensioning method specified in the version of the LFC BOA, approved by CREG on July 14, 2022 will be adapted to will be applied.
-In practice, this means that the up- and downward aFRR needs will remain fixed at 117 MW-(for delivery date on Thursday July, 21, 2022).
+The modifications presented in Section 3.1, 3.2 and 3.3, mainly concerning the aFRR dimensioning method, are planned to enter in to force on October 1, 2024 after the approval by CREG.
+Note that the modifications will enter into force after the implementation of the aFRR balancing capacity gate closure time at 9 AM D-1 after approval in a next version of the Terms and Conditions for balancing service providers for Frequency Restoration Reserve with automatic activation (aFRR), hereafter referred to as T&C BSP aFRR.

+A parallel run for which the results will be published on daily basis, but without effect on the reserve dimensioning and balancing capacity procurement will be foreseen between July 1, 2024 and September 30, 2024.
+Until October 1, 2024 the aFRR dimensioning method specified in the version of the LFC BOA, approved by CREG on July 14, 2022 will be applied.
+In practice, this means that the up- and downward aFRR needs will remain fixed at 117 MW.

-In accordance with article 3(8)(g) of the implementation framework for the European platform for the exchange of balancing energy from aFRR, the modification of the aFRR full activation time is foreseen before December 18, 2024 and will be coupled with the modification of the value in the Terms and Conditions BSP aFRR.
+In accordance with article 3(8)(g) of the implementation framework for the European platform for the exchange of balancing energy from aFRR, the modification of the aFRR full activation time is foreseen before December 18, 2024 and will be coupled with the implementation of the modification of the value in the Terms and Conditions BSP aFRR.

 Note that the new modifications concerning the exceptional balancing measures specified in Article 7, Article 12 and Article 13 will enter into force together with the modifications already approved by CREG on February 10, 2022.
-It was specified that Article 7, Article 12, Article 13, as well as the decrease in full activation time for mFRR in Article 14 of the LFCBOA, -approved by the CREG on February 10, 2022, still needneeded to enter into force.
-These were foreseen not to -enter into force beforetogether with the entry into force of the next version of the Terms and Conditions for balancing service providers for Frequency Restoration Reserve with manual activation (mFRR), hereafter referred to as T&C BSP mFRR.
+It was specified that Article 7, Article 12, Article 13, as well as the decrease in full activation time for mFRR in Article 14 of the LFCBOA, approved by the CREG on February 10, 2022, still needed to enter into force.
+These were foreseen to enter into force together with the entry into force of the next version of the Terms and Conditions for balancing service providers for Frequency Restoration Reserve with manual activation (mFRR), hereafter referred to as T&C BSP mFRR.